lubuntu-team/manual/CONTRIBUTING.md

 ## Specification/What is there to do?

-In `Spec.pdf`, there is a description of items to be accomplished, and on `PROGRESS.md`, there is our status in completing that specification.
+In `spec.rst`, there is an editable outline of items to be accomplished, a preconpiled version with spec.pdf description of items to be accomplished, and on
+`PROGRESS.md`, there is our status in completing that specification.
 Pick out something to do, but before you start, please indicate on the [lubuntu-devel mailing list](https://lists.ubuntu.com/mailman/listinfo/Lubuntu-devel) or on [#lubuntu-devel on freenode](https://kiwiirc.com/client/irc.freenode.net/#lubuntu-devel) to state that you intend to